VinBdev/TradSessionsIreland/README.md

 #### Home Page

-Initially there will be a consitant navigation bar across all 3 pages allowing access to Home, instruments and Contact page.
+* Initially there is a consitant navigation bar across all 3 pages allowing access to Home, instruments and Contact page.

-There will be a main hero image initially with some small animation to bring the image to life.
+* The main hero image initially with some small animation to focus, zoom and bring the image to life.

-This will also have a call out linking to sign up page with information on the next music session.
+* Below this I have created a call out linking to sign up page with information on the next music session.

-Below that I will have an about section explaining why and where the group originated from along with its current mission statement.
+* Then I have an about section which has been split into 4 sections explaining where the group originated from,  why it was founded, who can play in the groupd and what type of music is played by the group.
+Each section also contains an image to supplement the UX design of the about sectoins and bring a sense of Irishness to the page.

-And finally a footer with relevant links to various social media pages of the group.
+* And finally a footer with relevant links to various social media pages of the group.

 #### Instruments Page

+* Initially there is a consitant navigation bar across all 3 pages allowing access to Home, instruments and Contact page.

+* The main hero image initially with some small animation to focus, zoom and bring the image to life.

+*

 This will contain a list of intruments and images of those intruments, Thedesriptions will describe what the instrument is, what music it can be used for and a progress bar indicating how long it will take to go from beginner to intermediate and advanced.